kmc/kmc/README.md

-# Kosmos
+# KMC

 A simple package manager for Kerbal Space Program.
-Install any mod by simply saying `kosmos install name-of-mod`.
+Install any mod by simply saying `kmc install name-of-mod`.
 For example, install Mechjeb by issuing the
 command:

 ```
-kosmos install mechjeb
+kmc install mechjeb
 ```

-*Note:* Kosmos is still in active development, and is not meant for serious use unless you're brave or stupid.
+*Note:* KMC is still in active development, and is not meant for serious use unless you're brave or stupid.

 ## Installation

-*Note:* Kosmos is indeed not super easy to install if you're not used to installing things by hand.
-When Kosmos is ready for "production" use, one-click installers will be added.
+*Note:* KMC is indeed not super easy to install if you're not used to installing things by hand.
+When KMC is ready for "production" use, one-click installers will be added.

-Kosmos has three dependencies, all of which are currently expected to be on your `PATH`.
+KMC has three dependencies, all of which are currently expected to be on your `PATH`.
 They are:

 * Ruby version 2.0+,